de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

-\begin{lem} Let $\alpha \in \mathbb C _ +$ and let $y$ be a real meromorphic function of dividing type.
-Then the resolvent operator $R_{\alpha} ^{y}$ is bounded in $H^2_{\widetilde{\zeta}}$. \end{lem} \begin{pf} Using Lemma \ref{stIdH2}, the structure identity \eqref{StructIdent4} holds for any linear combination of Cauchy kernels.
+\begin{lem} Let $\alpha \in \mathbb C _ {-}$ and let $y$ be a dividing function.
+Then the resolvent operator $R_{\alpha} ^{y}$ is a well-defined bounded operator on $H^2_{\widetilde{\zeta}}$. \end{lem} \begin{pf} Using Lemma \ref{stIdH2}, the structure identity \eqref{StructIdent4} holds for any linear combination of Cauchy kernels.
 We use the structure identity in order to prove the boundedness of $R_{\alpha} ^{y}$.
-In \eqref{StructIdent4}, we choose $f=g$ to be a linear combination of Cauchy kernels and we set $\beta = \alpha \in \mathbb{C}_{+}$.
+In \eqref{StructIdent4}, we choose $f=g$ to be a linear combination of Cauchy kernels and we set $\beta = \alpha \in \mathbb{C}_{-}$.
 Then we have:

 The right hand side of Equation \eqref{StructIdent16}, in view of Remark \ref{LocCoor}, does not depend on the local coordinates choice.
 As a result, we deduce from \eqref{StructIdent16} the following inequality: